- 1. How is Functional Medicine different from traditional medicine?

 With Functional Medicine the focus is on the underlying factors that are causing symptoms and affecting your health.
 Then we determine your specific treatment plan which integrates Western medical practices, such as prescription medications, with what are sometimes considered “alternative” or “integrative” approaches like nutrition, botanical medicines, supplements, detoxification programs, stress-management techniques and exercise, among others.
 In Functional Medicine, there’s no one-size-fits-all treatment so even if you and a friend had the same symptoms or condition you won’t get the same treatment plan.
 In contrast, most traditional doctors take note of your symptoms and figure out what diagnosis they can bundle those symptoms into and this dictates your treatment.
 Therefore, if you and a friend have the same symptoms, you often get the same diagnosis and then the same treatment.
 Also, traditional medical testing can only measure or see cells that have died or are diseased.
 The testing done in Functional Medicine can show an underlying imbalance.

 Everyone.
-The goal of Functional Medicine is not only to improve your health if you have a chronic illness, but to prevent future health issues.
+The goal of Functional Medicine is not only to improve your health if you have a chronic illness, but also to prevent future health issues.
 It’s a patient-centered approach, where we address the whole person not just your isolated set of symptoms.
 The result?
 A program that’s personalized for you, one that will remedy or reduce the severity of your symptoms, help prevent chronic disease and get your body and mind as healthy as possible.

 3. Why do people typically come to The Blum Center for Health?